 Think about this: in a 10-minute speech, there are more or less 1,300 words.

-Just imagine how much you can learn with just 10 minutes!
+Just imagine how much you can learn in just 10 minutes!

 Now, imagine if you practice speech shadowing every single day!